Clustering

 bg.colour = "white", bg.r = .2, force = 0)

-Ideally we would see distinct clusters of bins that are well separated from each other.
+We would ideally see distinct clusters of bins that are well separated from each other.
 If we see a lot of overlap between clusters, this may indicate that the clustering is not optimal and we may need to adjust our resolution parameter or re-consider our previous steps (QC, filtration, highly variable gene selection, etc.) to improve the clustering.

 Recall that we have been calculating all of these steps on our sketched dataset of 10,000 bins.
 Now, we want to know what the cluster labels are for all of the bins in our full dataset.
 We can do this with the ProjectData() function.